Franco97sassi/Portfolio/README.md

 - **Contact:**
   A form that allows visitors to get in touch with the developer directly.
 - **Extra:**
-  Dark mode and language switch are available:
+  Dark mode and language switch are available.

 ## Stack